yng87/Recommenders.jl/docs/src/metrics.md

 # 0.75
 ```

 Currently the following metrics are implemented.
+They are all descendent of `MeanMetric` type.
 ```@autodocs
 Modules = [Recommenders]
 Order   = [:type, :function]